Sex workers in India

 Teachers in Malawi

-A schoolteacher in Northern Malawi sent this encouraging message to the NGO who had provided menstrual cups and training:
+A schoolteacher in Malawi sent this encouraging message:

 “The circles [menstrual cycles] of women and girls sometimes collide.
 Funny enough five lady teachers this month had our circle together and the wonderful story that we were sharing is about the CUPS.
 How smart, comfortable and cheap it is when one is using the cup.
 We were happy in our bright colours and free to move up and down without any precautions as before.
 One of them has told me that when ever she had her circle she could have sleepless nights because she was afraid of spoiling her bed.
 But this time she said she is having sweet dreams because of the cup.
 GREAT WORK YOU HAVE DONE TO US Thank you for partnering with us to help this happen.”